Updated June 2, 2023

 There is a slight difference between the real-time message ingestion and stream processing.
 The former takes into consideration the ingested data which is collected at first and then is used as a publish-subscribe kind of a tool.
 Stream processing, on the other hand, is used to handle all that streaming data which is occurring in windows or streams and then writes the data to the output sink.
 This includes Apache Spark, Apache Flink, Storm, etc.

 This is the data store that is used for analytical purposes and therefore the already processed data is then queried and analyzed by using analytics tools that can correspond to the BI solutions.
 The data can also be presented with the help of a NoSQL data warehouse technology like HBase or any interactive use of hive database which can provide the metadata abstraction in the data store.
 Tools include Hive, Spark SQL, Hbase, etc.

 The insights have to be generated on the processed data and that is effectively done by the reporting and analysis tools which makes use of their embedded technology and solution to generate useful graphs, analysis, and insights helpful to the businesses.
 Tools include Cognos, Hyperion, etc.

 Big data-based solutions consist of data related operations that are repetitive in nature and are also encapsulated in the workflows which can transform the source data and also move data across sources as well as sinks and load in stores and push into analytical units.
 Examples include Sqoop, oozie, data factory, etc.

 In this post, we read about the big data architecture which is necessary for these technologies to be implemented in the company or the organization.
 Hope you liked our article.

 This has been a guide to Big Data Architecture.
-Here we discuss what is big data? and also we have explained the architecture of big data along with the block diagram.
+Here we discussed what is big data? and we’ve also demonstrated the architecture of big data along with the block diagram.
 You can also go through our other suggested articles to learn more –